Introduction

 ============

-- Save the above program to a file name ghostcheck.c
+- Save the above program to a file named ghostcheck.c

 - Compile the program using the command given below.